-The month celebrated in the Northern Hemisphere for BBQs, maturing gardens and crops, and moments spent relaxing in the hammock or kicking back on the beach is finally upon us.
-While fireworks will dominate the evening skies on the Fourth of July across the U.S., the rest of the month will feature visual spectacles of a different kind –– from the full Thunder Moon to a dark sky meteor shower.
+The month celebrated in the Northern Hemisphere for BBQs, maturing gardens and crops, and moments spent relaxing in the hammock or kicking back on the beach is upon us.
+While fireworks will dominate the evening skies on the Fourth of July across the U.S., the rest of the month will feature visual spectacles of a different kind –– from the full Thunder 'Blood' Moon to a dazzling close encounter with Mars.

 So set your alarm clock, have a blanket ready and check out some of July's celestial highlights below.
 Wishing you clear skies!